New Dates Have Been Added For SF’s ‘The Art Of The Brick’ LEGO® Exhibition

-In honor of National LEGO Day on January 28, new dates have been added to The Art of the Brick exhibition in San Francisco!
+You don’t want to miss out on The Art of the Brick exhibition in San Francisco!
 Artist Nathan Sawaya celebrates this prolific toy with over 70 of mind-blowing sculptures, including some new ones unveiled for the SF show.
 This is the world’s most popular display of LEGO art, and it’s already wowed 7 million people globally.
-Don’t miss your chance to see it in San Francisco!
+Now’s the time to see the display in SF before it ends on September 5.

-Grab tickets now to see The Art of the Brick through September 4.
+Grab tickets now to see The Art of the Brick before it ends in San Francisco.

 LEGO’s popularity makes it a beloved toy and creative outlet for children and adults alike.
 In fact, there are an estimated 400 billion LEGO bricks in the world!
 Nathan Sawaya himself has over 10 million bricks in his LA studio, 1 million of which appear in the San Francisco exhibition.
 These are the same LEGO bricks you can buy in stores, and Sawaya prefers to stick to the classic rectangular bricks for an extra challenge when creating organic shapes.